 The individual employee is encouraged to notify unacceptable circumstances, because this can help to develop the Group, but normally does not have an obligation to notify.
 The employees are obliged to notify about criminal matters and about conditions in which life and health are at risk.
-Employees can notify Storebrand's partners internally or externally.
+Employees can notify either internally or externally to Storebrand's partner.
 This ensures confidentiality and anonymity.